radish-es/casebook-property/content/units/problems/_index.md

 ---
 title: Problems
 type: grid
+description: The core problem for each unit provides the foundation on which to build your understanding of the readings and their relationship to one another (including content you have studied in previous units).
-weight: 3
+weight: 2
 bookCollapseSection: true
 ---

-Because this coursebook is "problem-based", each weekly problem provides the foundation on which to build your understanding of the readings and their relationship to one another (including content you have studied in previous weeks).
+The core problem for each unit provides the foundation on which to build your understanding of the readings and their relationship to one another (including content you have studied in previous units).